kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

 ### Queue

 * **Buffer** for storing messages
-* Each message is sent only to one consumer
+* Each message is *delivered* only to one consumer

-' usually - if there is no error, e.g. network or process failure - processing reliability, delivery guarantees ' also called a `channel`
+' usually - if there is no error, e.g. network or process failure - processing reliability, delivery guarantees ' delivered - processed and acknowledged
+' also called a `channel`

 ---